Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-readonly-utility-type.md

 user.id = 123;
 ```

-We can now modify any of the existing properties to be a new value.
+We can now modify any existing properties to be a new value.

 And we don't always want that.

-So in order to prevent this from happening you can wrap the type used in a `Readonly` type like so:
+So to prevent this from happening, you can wrap the type used in a `Readonly` type like so:

 ```js
 const user: Readonly<User> = {